diorgulescu/iorgos.net/content/blog/ssh-auth-windows10.md

+---
-## SSH key-based authentication in Windows 10 (using no password)
+title: "SSH key-based authentication in Windows 10 (using no password)"

-*01.11.2020*
+date: 2020-11-01
+draft: false
+author: Dragoș Iorgulescu
+---

-I found this solution here: [].
+I found this solution online, but I fail to remember where.
 Thanks a lot for that!
 Just adding this to my own “docs base” for personal future reference.

 Working with Linux/UNIX machines, I rely a lot on SSH.
 Thus, not having to type passwords each time I open a new session is a great plus.
 Achieving this on Linux systems is trivial, since you have the ssh-copy-id command at hand.
 But, on Windows, that’s missing.
 Luckily, there is a (logical) way around that, instead of adding keys by hand in the remote server’s authorized_keys file (like I used to do).
 Below you can see how a new RSA key is generated and then copied to the remote host using a one-liner:
 ```